antonpavlov/behavioral-cloning/README.md

 ```

 At the training stage, the neural network above is feeded with a data by generator.
-The generator function selects randomly central, left, or right picture from simulator.
+The generator function selects randomly central, left, or right picture from one string of the training dataset.
 All training data augmentation is done by `datasetProcessor.py`.

 The training dataset is composed by the following pictures:
 - original pictures